-One-on-one penis tutoring at your hunky high school teacher’s house.
+My kind of private lessons: one-on-one penis tutoring at your hunky high school teacher’s house.

 I am genuinely floored by the amount of traffic that comes into this blog looking for Handjobs Magazine material and for Josman gay cartoons and comics in particular.
 Especially when we’ve only really showcased a small handful of his beautiful and celebratory comics.

 There was this one, about a young boy who meets a Blackey Madison stand-in while trolling the park; this one about a little blonde kid who gets what he didn’t even know he was looking for from a construction foreman; and then Dad’s Toys which features some of the most natural and thoughtful father/son ‘bate education ever drawn into existence.
+Josman’s “Private Lessons” is typical fare for the artist, and a good addition to this collection.

 Josman’s gay cartoon stories